 ticks do not jump or fly.
 Ticks are usually found in or on:

 - wooden picnic benches

 - on the ends of tall grasses

-To avoid tick bites, use EPA-registered insect repellent and walk in the middle of an outdoor trail or pathway to avoid coming in contact with ticks.
+To prevent tick bites, use EPA-registered insect repellent (especially on the legs and ankles) and walk in the middle of an outdoor trail or pathway to avoid coming in contact with ticks.

 To protect children and babies from tick bites:

 - Dress children in clothing that covers arms and legs

 - Use insect repellent according to label instructions